 The HLA-restricted TCRs from HuTCR mice are of a higher affinity for human tumor antigens as compared to TCRs isolated from human donors, while having an improved specificity over TCRs which have been artificially affinity-matured.

-Therefore, T-knife’s HuTCR mice are ideally suited to identify TCRs that are involved in human diseases, e.g. in infections, autoimmune diseases, and cancer.
+T-knife’s HuTCR mice are ideally suited to identify TCRs that are involved in human diseases, including infections, autoimmune diseases and cancer.

 For cancer T-cell therapy, the selected TCRs are transferred to activated autologous patient T cells via a viral vector.
 These genetically engineered T cells are then expanded and readministered into the cancer patient.